sbailey/h5boss/h5boss_py/docs/source/subset.rst

 .. _subset:
 Subset
 ========
-The `subset` function can read the specified fiber object and copy into a single shared file.
-The input files are the BOSS data in HDF5 format.
+The `subset` function will find the specified plates/mjds/fibers from source files and copy into a single shared output.
+The source files are the BOSS data in HDF5 format.
 The user needs to specify the query as `plate mjd fiber`.
-The output file has same structure with the source files.
+The output file has a same structure with the source files.

 Usage:
 ------